Procurement Act

 Competition and award mechanisms

 This means more bidding activity for members, but also more chances to win work based on merit rather than incumbency.
-Suppliers often hold positions on both frameworks and Dynamic Markets in their sector, using each for different purposes.
+Suppliers often hold positions on both frameworks and Dynamic Markets in their sector, frameworks offer predictability and pre-agreed terms for repeat purchases, while Dynamic Markets provide a route into new buying relationships and emerging opportunities.

 Why Dynamic Markets matter for public sector suppliers